 Now, you may be tempted to skip it because this add-on usually adds about $10 or more (annual fee) to the final price tag.

 You may think to yourself: “I just purchased a 99-cents domain name and that’s a great deal!
-Why would I spend $10+ dollars for this extra thingy and ruin a good thing?”.
+Why would I spend $10+ dollars for this extra thingy and ruin a good deal?”.

 Let me tell you why.
 The contact information that is associated with any domain name purchase is considered public record and will be out in the open on the interwebs for anyone to use if you DON’T purchase the ID Privacy Option.
 Now, if that doesn’t bother you, then ignore this tip.

 Another thing to consider if you choose to ignore this tip… be prepared to be contacted (by email or phone) almost immediately after your purchase by spammers and solicitors.
-This type of solicitation will happen right away and will continue on a pretty regular basis (sometimes daily, sometimes weekly, etc.).
+This type of solicitation will happen right away and will continue on a pretty regular basis (sometimes daily, sometimes weekly).

 How to Avoid This Mistake